Join us as a

 Frequently Asked Questions

-Serco delivers two main types of assessment on behalf of the Department for Work and Pensions (DWP):
+Serco delivers two main types of assessment (and some specialist assessments) on behalf of the Department for Work and Pensions (DWP):

 Personal Independence Payment (PIP)